Female entrepreneurs

 American entrepreneur, television host and media executive Oprah Winfrey receiving the Presidential Medal of Freedom from US President Barack Obama in 2013.

 Finnish entrepreneur Armi Ratia (1912–1979), founder of the Marimekko textile and home decorating company.

 Female entrepreneurs are women who organize, operate, and manage businesses, often overcoming gender-based social, financial, and cultural barriers.
 Female entrepreneurship has steadily increased in the United States during the 20th and 21st century, with number of female owned businesses increasing at a rate of 5% since 1997.
-This growth has led to the rise of wealthy self-made females such as Coco Chanel, Diane Hendricks, Meg Whitman, and Oprah Winfrey.
+This growth has led to the rise of wealthy self-made women such as Coco Chanel, Diane Hendricks, Meg Whitman, and Oprah Winfrey.

-The history of female entrepreneurship stretches back centuries, from Eliza Lucas Pinckney's plantation management in colonial South Carolina to Rebecca Lukens's 19th-century ironworks, Madame C. J. Walker’s early 20th-century beauty empire, and later pioneers such as Estée Lauder and Martha Stewart.
+The history of female entrepreneurship stretches back centuries, from Eliza Lucas Pinckney's plantation management in colonial South Carolina to Rebecca Lukens's 19th-century ironworks, Madame C. J. Walker's early 20th-century beauty empire, and later pioneers such as Estée Lauder and Martha Stewart.
 Across time, women entrepreneurs have often faced skepticism, discriminatory property and inheritance laws, and limited access to capital and networks.
 Despite these barriers, women have launched ventures in industries ranging from textiles, retail, and home-based businesses to finance, technology, and manufacturing.
-Legislative milestones such as the Women's Business Ownership Act of 1988 in the U.S. and the rise of global support organizations have helped expand women’s access to credit, markets, and government contracts.
+Legislative milestones such as the Women's Business Ownership Act of 1988 in the U.S. and the rise of global support organizations have helped expand women's access to credit, markets, and government contracts.

-Today, female entrepreneurship is a worldwide phenomenon, with women representing roughly one third of all entrepreneurs globally.
+Today, female entrepreneurship is a worldwide phenomenon, with women representing roughly one-third of all entrepreneurs globally.
 Patterns vary widely: participation is high in sub-Saharan Africa, where women make up over one-quarter of the entrepreneurial workforce, but significantly lower in parts of the Middle East and Asia.
 Women in low- and middle-income countries are more likely to pursue early-stage entrepreneurship, often out of necessity, while women in high-income countries are more likely to scale firms in professional and technical fields.

 Despite steady progress, female entrepreneurs continue to face challenges including unequal access to financing, underrepresentation in STEM fields, gender stereotypes in investment decisions, and barriers to scaling firms.
 Programs such as microfinance initiatives, mentorship networks, and government-backed incentives aim to reduce these obstacles.
-Many women also pursue entrepreneurship as a way to balance family responsibilities, achieve flexible work, or advance feminist values by creating enterprises "for women, by women."
+Many women also pursue entrepreneurship to balance family responsibilities, achieve flexible work, or advance feminist values by creating enterprises "for women, by women."
 Collectively, female entrepreneurs play a crucial role in shaping economies and societies worldwide, while continuing to challenge traditional gender norms in business.

 Women have become increasingly visible in creative industries such as design and lifestyle media, using digital platforms to expand entrepreneurial opportunities in interior design.